donsheehy/greedypermutation/docsource/source/clustergraph.rst

-Cluster Graph
+Neighbor Graph
 =============

-The **Cluster Graph** is a data structure that maintains a neighborhood graph on a collection of clusters and edges between them.
+The **Neighbor Graph** is a data structure that maintains a neighborhood graph on a collection of clusters and edges between them.
 Each vertex is associated with a cluster of points centered at a single point.
 Each cluster has a *cluster radius* equal to the largest distance from the center to a point in the cluster.

-The cluster graph provides for two needs that arise when adding a new point to a greedy permutation (i.e. a new vertex in the cluster graph).
+The neighbor graph provides for two needs that arise when adding a new point to a greedy permutation (i.e. a new vertex in the Neighbor Graph).
 First, it limits which vertices might be considered to move into the new cluster.
 Only the vertices in a neighboring cluster will be checked.
 Second, it helps us quickly find the neighbors of the new cluster.